Electrolyte Replacement Drink—Say Goodbye to Gatorade

 Electrolyte Replacement DrinkIt’s a HOT summer here in AK.
 When do we ever have months of above 80 degrees and no rain in Anchorage??
 We live just over the Chugach mountains next to the northern end of a rain forest!
 We all enjoyed sunny skies and warmth.
 Then it became relentless—Hydrate!
 Replenish electrolytes!
 Vital for energy and fun!

 Gatorade and others are toxic because of their additives, especially cane and corn sugar that are nervous system toxicants.
-“Zero” sugar options are not recommended as they spike insulin which tells the body there may be high blood sugar.
+“Zero” sugar options are not recommended as they still spike insulin which tells the body there may be high blood sugar.
 Stevia has a negative effect on the liver as well.
 Sucralose, Dextrose, Maltodextrose, and Saccharin are just plain toxic.

 From Dr. Stacy Simms: “Marie, you are right it is vital to look for hydration and electrolyte replacement options that go beyond cheap ingredients and truly help performance.
 Your whole foods approach for people who are willing to make their own rehydration drink makes sense and is well balanced.”